theta360developers/plugin-guide/docs/fisheye.md

 Ichi Hirota has produced a stitching library and Android mobile phone app that requires a one-time callibration for each camera.
 A trial version of the callibration app is available [here](https://drive.google.com/file/d/1FyXHzDXUmuuqJyNgrYt0sOa_IidDSHcC/view?usp=sharing).
 This trial version of the app has a watermark.

+The mobile app apk is also available in the GitHub repository you downloaded for this tutorial.
+It is under the directory `tools/stitcher`

-You can also commercially license Ichi's stitching library and Android application.
+You can commercially license Ichi's stitching library and Android application.
 For more information on licensing Ichi's stitching library and Android application, please contact Jesse Casman at jcasman@oppkey.com.